rcolistete/MicroPython_MLX90615_driver/README.md

 When the function has the argument option :
 - 'pec_check' (packet error code check), it is enabled by default and it checks the reading with a CRC-8, with error message for reading error;
 - 'eeprom_read_check', if True it reads the value after writing to EEPROM to confirm;
-- 'eeprom_write_time' defines the erase/write time in ms before and after EEPROM operations, the recommended and default value is 50 ms.
+- 'eeprom_write_time', it defines the erase/write time in ms before and after EEPROM operations, the recommended and default value is 50 ms.

 | Function | Description |
 | -------- | ----------- |